 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of IC 248.

 Apparent size of IC 248The following table reports IC 248 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 248 is a visual representation of it.

 The image below is a photograph of IC 248 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 248 - Spiral Galaxy morphological classification
+IC 248 - Spiral Galaxy in Aries morphological classification